zakird/wkhtmltopdf_binary_gem/README.md

     xar -xf wkhtmltox-0.12.5-1.macos-cocoa.pkg
     cat Payload | gunzip -dc | cpio -i

+## Compression

+Binaries should be compressed with `bzip2 -9` after extracting.
+The matching binary will be extracted on first execution of `bin/wkhtmltopdf`.

 ## Testing with Docker

 Make sure you have Docker and Docker Compose installed (see https://docs.docker.com/compose/install/ for more